Noraakpan/alx_html_css/README.md

-Welcome to Hobleton, a webpage designed for an SMEs that focuses in selling headphones.
+Welcome to Hobleton, a webpage designed for an SMEs that focuses in selling headphones